thoughtspot/thoughtspot.github.io/_spotiq/customization.md

 ## Remove known date outliers

 Your data may contain known outliers.
-For example, you are in the middle of a quarter and only want to analyize the previous quarter.
+For example, you are in the middle of a quarter and only want to analyze the previous quarter.
 Anything from the present quarter could contain an outlier.

 <table>
   <tr>